CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: EXPERIMENTS AND ANALYSIS

 \subsection{Comparison with State-of-the-Art Models}

-To evaluate the performance of SDCoNet, we compare it with a set of representative state-of-the-art object detectors, taking DINO as the baseline.
-The quantitative results on NWPU VHR-10-Split~\cite{Cheng2016}, DOTAv1.5-Split~\cite{DOTA2018}, and HRSSD-Split~\cite{Zhang2019} are summarized in Tables~\ref{tab:nwpu_comparison}--\ref{tab:hrssd_comparison}, where all methods are retrained under identical experimental settings.
+To evaluate the performance of CoLR-Det, we compare it with representative state-of-the-art object detectors.
+Quantitative results on NWPU VHR-10-Split, DOTAv1.5-Split, and HRSSD-Split are summarized in Tables~\ref{tab:nwpu_comparison}--\ref{tab:hrssd_comparison}.
+All methods are retrained under identical experimental settings.

-As shown in Tables~\ref{tab:nwpu_comparison}--\ref{tab:hrssd_comparison}, we compare SDCoNet against a comprehensive set of methods, including Faster R-CNN~\cite{Ren2015}, RetinaNet~\cite{FocalLoss2017}, Cascade R-CNN~\cite{CascadeRCNN2018}, YOLOX-s~\cite{YOLOX2021}, Sparse R-CNN~\cite{SparseRCNN2023}, DAB-DETR~\cite{DABDETR2022}, DN-DETR~\cite{DNDETR2022}, Deformable DETR~\cite{DeformableDETR2020}, DINO~\cite{Zhang2022}, SR4IR~\cite{Kim2024}, EESRGAN~\cite{Rabbi2020}, SuperYOLO~\cite{SuperYOLO2023}, FSANet~\cite{FSANet}, FFCA-YOLO~\cite{FFCAYOLO2024}, and LEGNet-T~\cite{LEGNet2025}.
-These baselines encompass CNN-based one-stage and two-stage detectors, Transformer-based DETR variants, a two-stage serial SR--detection pipeline (SR4IR), as well as methods specifically designed for remote sensing object detection (EESRGAN, SuperYOLO, FSANet, FFCA-YOLO, and LEGNet-T).
-Notably, LEGNet-T is a lightweight yet effective backbone proposed in 2025 for remote sensing object detection.
+As shown in Tables~\ref{tab:nwpu_comparison}--\ref{tab:hrssd_comparison}, these methods cover CNN-based one-stage and two-stage detectors, Transformer-based DETR variants, a representative task-driven SR-assisted recognition method, and specialized approaches developed for remote sensing and tiny-object detection.
+In addition, we include an architectural variant in which the shared encoder is replaced with ResNet-50 and the restoration branch adopts a symmetric U-Net structure, serving as a supplementary architecture-level comparison.
+Among them, EESRGAN, SuperYOLO, FSANet, FFCA-YOLO, LEGNet-T, MGAM, and Strip R-CNN are included to provide comparisons with methods that specifically address challenges such as resolution degradation, multiscale feature representation, tiny-object detection, and complex object geometries in remote sensing imagery.
+LEGNet-T is a lightweight and effective backbone designed for remote sensing object detection.
 We integrate it with Faster R-CNN and adapt it to horizontal bounding box detection for evaluation.
-For SuperYOLO, which is originally a multimodal fusion-based detector, we conduct experiments using only RGB images for fair comparison.
-SDCoNet consistently outperforms all these competitors across all three benchmarks, particularly in terms of overall accuracy and small-object detection capabilities.
+Since SuperYOLO is originally designed as a multimodal fusion detector, only RGB images are used for a fair comparison.
+CoLR-Det achieves the best overall AP and small-object AP on all three benchmarks, demonstrating consistent advantages in small-object detection.